How to Recover from Emotional Trauma

 Emotional Responses to Trauma

-When a traumatic event causes an emotional response, specific reactions can be identified.
-A few examples of various emotions include numbness, anger, fear, hyperarousal, hopelessness, confusion, guilt, sadness, and denial.
+Specific reactions can be identified when a traumatic event causes an emotional response.
+Examples of various emotions include numbness, anger, fear, hyperarousal, hopelessness, confusion, guilt, sadness, and denial.
 Flashbacks, where someone relives the event repeatedly in their mind, often occur, along with nightmares and tantrums.

 Some people may have emotional outbursts, and others may isolate themselves and withdraw from family and friends.
 Insomnia and other sleep disturbances may also occur.